cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-3-extending-enterprise-model.md

 * **Additive Changes**: Adding new elements to the model.
 This is the least intrusive change and will not require changes in the solution models or use cases.
-* **Reshape Changes**: Changing the structure of the model.
+* **Reshape Changes**: Changing the structure of the model (e.g., renaming entities).
 This is a more intrusive change and may require changes in the solution models and use cases.
 * **Rebuild Changes**: Changing the semantics of the model.
 This is the most intrusive change and will require changes in the solution models and use cases.
-In addition, it may also require data migration.
+In addition, it may also require major data migration.

 When Svein and Olav are working on the extension, they identify that the changes they are introducing are Additive Changes as they are adding new forecast elements to the enterprise model.